GaloisInc/smaccmpilot-org/pages/software/properties.md

            src="https://scan.coverity.com/projects/1420/badge.svg"/>
 		            </a>

-In addition, we have been used the open-source C model-checker [CBMC](http://www.cprover.org/cbmc/).
+In addition, we have been using the open-source C model-checker [CBMC](http://www.cprover.org/cbmc/).
 CBMC is an excellent model-checker for verifying C source code, and we have found bugs in SMACCMPilot using it.
 However, it no longer scales due to the size of the code-base since it performs whole-program analysis.

-We are currently in the process of writing a domain-specific model-checker customized to Ivory which we hope will scale better.
-Until then, there may be latent unchecked integer under/overflows or divisions-by-zero.

 ### Runtime Verification